dmatinho/world-cup-2026-predictor/README.md

 - Squad values: Transfermarkt (2026 WC squads)
 - Data is embedded in `index.html` and updated manually.

+## Run the model yourself

+The same model is available as a standalone script:

+    python3 wc2026_model.py

+Edit `SEMIFINAL_1`, `SEMIFINAL_2`, and `POLL` at the top of the file, then run — it prints all three lenses and saves `wc2026_results.csv`.

 ---

 - Powered By Fable 5 - Claude